cybercongress/cyber/cyber.md

 ## Scalability

 We require an architecture which will allow us to scale the idea to the significance of the likes of \linkred{https://google.com}{Google}.
 Let us assume, that node implementation, which is based on \linkred{https://github.com/cosmos/cosmos-sdk}{Cosmos-SDK} can process 10k transactions per second.
-This would mean, that every day, at least 8.64 million masters will be able to submit 100 {\hyperref[cyberlinks]{cyberlinks}} each, and impact the search results simultaneously.
+This would mean, that every day, at least 8.64 million masters will be able to submit 100 [cyberlinks](#cyberlinks) each, and impact the search results simultaneously.
 This is enough to verify all the assumptions out in the wild, but, not enough to say that it will work at the current scale of the Internet.
 Given the current state of the art research done by our team, we can safely state that there is no consensus technology in existence, that will allow scaling a particular blockchain to the size that we require.
 Hence, we introduce the concept of domain-specific {\hyperref[knowledge-graph]{knowledge graphs}}.

 \begin{Figure}
     \centering